 The MongoDB data platform can be used across a range of OLTP and analytical apps.

-With the MongoDB Server and MongoDB Atlas Data Lake (currently in beta), you can address a wide range of application requirements.
+With the MongoDB Server and MongoDB Atlas Data Lake, you can address a wide range of application requirements.

 MongoDB Server & Atlas: OLTP & Online Analytics